Cheshta300899/CodSoft-Internship-Tasks/README.md

 Description: Develop a digital clock that displays the current time and updates in real-time.

-Features: Display hours, minutes, and seconds.
-Real-time updates.
+Features: Display hours, minutes, and seconds as well as real-time updates.

 Steps:
 1. Create a clock display layout with HTML and CSS.